Franklin Delano Floyd: Relationship with Sandra Brandenburg

-By 1974 Floyd was using the alias Brandon Williams.
+By 1974, Floyd was using the alias Brandon Williams.
 While at a North Carolina truck stop, he met Sandra Francis Brandenburg (née Chipman).
 She was the mother of four children by two different fathers: Suzanne Marie Sevakis (1969–1990), from her first husband Clifford Ray Sevakis, and Allison (b.
 1971), Amy (b.
 1972), and Philip (nicknamed "Stevie") (b.
 1974) Brandenburg from her second husband.
 Floyd and Brandenburg dated for a month and married, and Floyd convinced Brandenburg to move her family with him to Dallas, Texas.
-According to the Netflix documentary Girl In The Picture, Brandenburg herself reported that she met Floyd in a church.
+Brandenburg was interviewed in the Netflix documentary Girl In The Picture, in which she stated that she met Floyd in a church.
 She was crying, and he approached her, asking what was wrong.
-She replied she was at risk of losing her children.
-Floyd offered to marry her and be the children’s father, which she agreed to.
+When she replied that she was at risk of losing her children, Floyd offered to marry her and be the children's father, which she agreed to.

 Brandenburg was sentenced to thirty days in jail for passing bad checks in 1975.
 While she served her time, she left her children in the custody of Floyd.
 After she was released, she arrived home to find the residence vacated, and her husband and children were gone.
 Brandenburg eventually found her two middle daughters, Allison and Amy, in the care of a local church-operated social services group.
 She never found her oldest child, Suzanne, or her youngest child, Philip.
-Chipman attempted to file kidnapping charges but was told by local authorities that, as their stepfather, Floyd had a right to take the children.
-The boy's whereabouts remained unknown until 2019 when a man came forward believing he was Phillip.
+She attempted to file kidnapping charges but was told by local authorities that, as their stepfather, Floyd had a right to take the children.
+The boy's whereabouts remained unknown until 2019 when a man came forward believing he was Philip.
 DNA tests confirmed his identity.

-According to his older sister Allison, their mother had first claimed that Phillip was dead.
+According to his older sister Allison, their mother had first claimed that Philip was dead.
 She later learned from Social Services that he was alive and had been privately adopted in North Carolina shortly after he was born.
-Sandra is now known as Sandra Willett.
+As of 2018, Sandra Brandenburg was known as Sandra Willett.